-Some of the most challenging issues in understanding the components and processes of natural and managed ecosystems have a common foundation in gene-environment interactions.
-We are in the process of assembling a cluster of outstanding new faculty members to contribute to the development of a new program that integrates ecosystem science and genomics – “ecosystem genomics” -- at the University of Arizona (for details, see www.egi.arizona.edu).
-To complement and extend five hires to date in the cluster, we are searching for two new colleagues at the assistant or associate level (although strong candidates will be considered at any rank) who share an interest in developing active teaching and research programs in the theoretical and empirical genomics of ecosystems.
+An emerging and fundamental challenge of modern biology is to understand how information encoded in the genes of organisms structures their phenotypic traits, their interactions with environments and other organisms, and ultimately, the functions of natural and managed ecosystems of which they are a part.
+The University of Arizona is assembling a cluster of outstanding new faculty members to contribute to the development of a new program in Ecosystem Genomics.
+To complement and extend six hires to date in the cluster, we are searching for a new colleague at the assistant or associate level (although strong candidates will be considered at any rank) to develop teaching and research programs to advance theory and/or modeling of ecosystem genomics.

-The appointee will be expected to support and promote Inclusive Excellence, the UA diversity and inclusiveness strategic initiative designed to create an inclusive environment for all students, staff, and faculty.
+The successful appointee will support and promote Inclusive Excellence – the UA strategic initiative designed to create an inclusive environment for all students, staff, and faculty.
 The appointee will teach courses at the graduate and undergraduate levels and contribute to mentoring students, including those from underrepresented backgrounds.
 The appointee also will participate in outreach and contribute to departmental/college/university service.
-Finally the appointee will interact with the dynamic and exciting cluster and related initiatives at the interfaces of genomics and ecosystems.
+Critically, the appointee will interact with the dynamic and exciting cluster and related initiatives at the interfaces of genomic and ecosystem sciences.
 In these and other ways, the appointee will develop innovative approaches to enhancing student engagement, increasing diversity, and expanding the university’s collaborations with community and business partners.

 The cluster hire initiative in ecosystem genomics is enabled by the University of Arizona’s Never Settle commitment to cross-college collaborations that emphasize engagement, innovation, partnering and programmatic synergy.
-Depending on the research and teaching interests of candidates and strategic needs in academic units, faculty members hired into cluster hire positions will be invited to join one of several possible colleges, including the College of Science, and the College of Agriculture and Life Sciences, and one of several schools or departments in those colleges, including the Department of Entomology, the Department of Ecology and Evolutionary Biology, the Department of Soil, Water and Environmental Science, the School of Plant Sciences, the School of Natural Resources and the Environment, and potentially in other units, depending on the interests/fit of the candidate and unit priorities.
+Depending on the research and teaching interests of candidates and strategic needs in academic units, faculty members hired into cluster hire positions will be invited to join one of several possible colleges, including the College of Science, and the College of Agriculture and Life Sciences, and one of several departments or schools in those colleges, including the departments of Ecology & Evolutionary Biology, Entomology, Molecular & Cellular Biology, and Soil Water & Environmental Science; the schools of Plant Sciences, and Natural Resources & the Environment, and potentially in other units, depending on the interests and fit of the candidate and unit priorities.

-Review of applications will begin on October 9, 2017 and will continue until both positions are filled.
+Review of applications will begin on December 3, 2018 and will continue until filled.

 Outstanding UA benefits include health, dental, and vision insurance plans; life insurance and disability programs; UA/ASU/NAU tuition reduction for the employee and qualified family members; state and optional retirement plans; access to UA recreation and cultural activities; and more!